 Provides information for the community, including the types of alarms available and their maintenance, and advice for landlords, tenants, the aged and people with hearing impairments.

-For further information, visit the Fire and Rescue NSW website.
+For further information, visit Fire and Rescue NSW.

-For information about changes to fair trading laws, which affect landlords and tenants, owners and residents of residential parks, strata scheme lot owners, and operators and residents of retirement villages, visit the NSW Fair Trading website.
+For information about changes to fair trading laws, which affect landlords and tenants, owners and residents of residential parks, strata scheme lot owners, and operators and residents of retirement villages, visit NSW Fair Trading.